raptorf1/rails_demo_george/README.md

 # My first Ruby on Rails project

 The first baby steps with the rails framework.
-A very simple blog-like application with basic functionality and user authentication using [devise](https://github.com/plataformatec/devise).
+A very simple blog application with basic functionality and user authentication using [devise](https://github.com/plataformatec/devise).

 Using the [MIT](https://opensource.org/licenses/MIT) license on this one.